SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <b><i>This system ensures a seamless and efficient patient registration process, reducing waiting times and allowing quicker access to care.</i></b>

 ![Sample Ticket with QR Code from Kiosk](./dat_vis_assets/kiosk.png)

+ID tags/keychains with QR codes of the patients entire profile that can be carried easily could be issued for elderly and kids so that in emergency situations they can treated quickly and registered as well.

+Manually fill out a paper based form if they do not have an account.

 <hr>